rswdch/weather-service/README.md

   - winston-transport: Mainly for Winston types for TypeScript, though can be used to configure custom transports.
   - @google-cloud/logging-winston: Official Google Cloud transport plugin for Winston for logging when deployed on Google Cloud.
   - dotenv: Used to hide secrets in `.env` file so they are not exposed in application code.
+- **Dev Dependencies:***
+  - typescript, ts-*, @typtes/* required for TypeScript support and typing.
+  - jest: simple unit testing library with similar syntax to Mocha and Jasmine.
+  - supertest: integration testing library that can be paired with a unit testing library for http request testing.
+  - nodemon: dev server that watches and reloads file changes.

 ## API Documentation